 - Internal storage speeds are much faster now.
 The PCIe flash storage in a 2018 MacBook Pro is around six times faster than a common SATA SSD, and over 25 times faster than a SATA hard drive.

-Expressed as a graphic, it‘s easy to see how much laptops have advanced in the last few years and how much closer the 13″ MacBook Pro has gotten to the 15″ model.
+Expressed as a graphic, you can see how much laptops have advanced in the last few years and how much closer the 13″ and 15″ MacBook Pro models are now.

 I became aware of the full scope of these changes when it was time to replace my aging 15″ MacBook Pro.
 As I compared current laptop features to my daily workflow, I decided that with the release of the 2018 MacBook Pro line, the 13″ MacBook Pro was a better balance between power and portability at a smaller, lighter, and less expensive size.
 For me, the 13″ display is only small when mobile, because at my desk the laptop is connected to a 27″ display.